Nithin-vs/Landing-page-01a/README.md

 🔷THIS README FILE WILL BE UPDATED WHILE CODING THE PROJECT!🔷

-⚠ Problems ⚠
+⚠ **Problems** ⚠

-👉 Title icon is small in size so it may not be visisble..
+⭕ Title icon is small in size so it may not be visisble..

-👉 Some Font awesome icons are not working.(Removed a section)
+⭕ Some Font awesome icons are not working.(Removed a section)

-👉 Facing an issue in table of contents container - list are not placing properly
+⭕ Facing an issue in table of contents container - list are not placing properly

-👉 Choosing Box shadow colors are complicated..
+⭕ Choosing Box shadow colors are complicated..

-👉 The srolling of content is fast without transition..
+⭕ The srolling of content is fast without transition..

-💡 Ideas 💡
+💡 **Ideas** 💡

 👉 Have an idea of placing an image near table of contents